-This exceeds the \$442 billion calculated in Robson (2010) mainly because of the lower discount rate used in this study, and also because of recent increases in fertility.
+This exceeds the \$61 billion calculated in Robson (2010) mainly because of the lower discount rate used in this study.
 We use the long-term Ontario bond for these calculations because a deep, liquid market makes yields readily available, and for the sake of using the same discount rate for all Canada's governments.
+Using federal government bond yields, which are lower than Ontario's, would produce larger liability figures; using New Brunswick-specific yields would produce smaller ones.

-Table 1: Alberta's Demographically Sensitive Programs, Implicit Liabilities in a National Context
+Table 1: New Brunswick's Demographically Sensitive Programs, Implicit Liabilities in a National Context